 What is a fire safety certificate?

-A Fire Safety Certificate is granted by a building control authority.
-It certifies that the design of the building or works would be in compliance with the requirements of part B of the Second Schedule to the Building Regulations, 1997-2014.
-This decision is based on the plans, documents and information submitted to the authority with the application.
-A fire safety certificate may be granted with or without conditions, or it may be refused.
+A Fire Safety Certificate is granted by a building control authority and certifies that the works or a building to which the fire safety certificate application relates, if constructed in accordance with documentation accompanying the application, is in compliance with the requirements of Part B of the Second Schedule to the Building Regulations 1997, as amended.
+The decision to grant (with or without conditions) or refuse a certificate is based on an assessment of plans, documents and other information submitted with the application.

 Do I need a fire safety certificate?